-Week 11 Planning and Teaching - second course (Week 7 of your teaching)
+Week 11 Planning and Teaching - second course (Week 7 of your teaching) March 23-27 (Some schools may have designated Spring break this week so check your school site)

 Continue teaching with your cooperating teacher in your first course off of his/her lesson plans (if applicable because of two course preparations).
 Continue teaching your plans in your second course - or all classes if one course preparation.
 Continue to make daily modifications as needed.
 Take time to daily meet with your teacher to discuss your teaching and make any necessary modifications of your plans.